Simon City Royals

 We will first begin with the story of “Simon City,” the origin of the first two words of the Simon City Royal name.

 Soon after Simon City formed more greaser gangs formed in the neighborhood like the Jokers or Hirsh Street that started in the same year.
 As more greaser clubs started Simon City found themselves fighting more of them establishing themselves as the toughest outfit in the area.
-By 1962, Puerto Rican gangs began moving into the area and Simon City especially fought with those gangs.

 In the year 1962, the second generation of Simon City came into the fold which brought in members like Al Granata, Rashad and Ahab Zayed and Andy Biedron who all became pee wee members in these years.
 The second generation fought much more with Puerto Rican gangs as Puerto Rican migration increased greatly in the early 1960s.

-The Simon City gang made the news in October of 1964 when were shot at by members of the C-Notes outside of their neighborhood with a shotgun.
+The Simon City gang made the news in October of 1964 when they were shot at by members of the C-Notes outside of their neighborhood with a shotgun.
 This incident was one of the first times Simon City was in the news.

 In one incident in 1967, both Bel Airs and Simon City had problems with the Latin Kings and a big brawl of 150 gang members happened.
 The police showed up to the fight and rounded up all the gang members and made them toss all their weapons into a pile.
 There were several squad cars involved in this and they forced the Bel Airs and Simon City to run around in circles in the vicinity of Richmond Street, Humboldt Boulevard, Cortland Street and Bloomingdale Avenue.
 The police then made the Latin Kings run in circles in the vicinity of Francisco Avenue, to Logan Boulevard, to California Avenue and up to the I-90 Expressway.
 They had to keep running in circles for a very long time even when they were horribly out of breath while several squad cars supervised at each intersection until they let all the gang members go.
 After this the Bel Airs, Simon City and Latin Kings all went to a bar together and got drunk and got along that night.

 Simon City in Humboldt Park began to decline after the death of Andy Biedron and “Stokes,” a black guy that used to be a Vice Lord, took over as the new leader of Simon City which brought an alliance with the Vice Lords for Simon City.
 Simon City also hung out with Latin Disciples and Spanish Cobras since they all hated Latin Kings.
-By 1970, Art Meck took over leadership of Simon City but only for a short time until Simon City basically went extinct.
+By 1970, Art Meck took over leadership of Simon City but only for a short time until Simon City broke up.

 Now we will look into the history of the Ashland Royals, Simon City Royals, and how “Simon City Royals” was born.

 Ahab never joined the Ashland Royals but was a consultant for the club, and he was looked up to by the rest of the guys in the club especially since Ahab got lots of girls.
 Shortly after the 1968-1969 school year ended Rashad returned from the Vietnam war at the age of 20 and went to live with his family at Addison and Southport.
 Rashad got acquainted with his younger brother Ahab’s friends and they soon let Rashad into the group.
 The Royals soon discovered that Rashad was just as cool as his younger brother, if not more so.
-Rashad had no interest in joining the Royals instead he wanted to return to his old club Simon City and recruit these Ashland Royals into flipping to Simon City, after all, they had something in common, a hatred for Latin Kings that were in both Lakeview and West Humboldt Park.
+Rashad had no interest in joining the Royals instead he wanted to return to his old club Simon City and recruit these Ashland Royals into flipping to Simon City, after all, they had something in common, a hatred for Latin Kings that were in both Lake View and West Humboldt Park.
 After much disagreement about the Royals joining Simon City, a different agreement was reached where there would be a merger between Simon City and the Ashland Royals.
 This merger was to put both clubs together as one club making Rashad the leader of the club, now Rashad needed to name this new club.
-Rashad’s choice was “Simon City North” and he went ahead and started making club cards to pass around with that name on it, basically he created the name without asking the rest of the club if it was alright.
-When the rest of the club saw the cards with Simon City North on it they objected and told Rashad that “Royals” would have to be in the name and that is when Rashad came up with the “Simon City Royals” name.
+Rashad’s choice was “Simon City North”, and he went ahead and started making club cards to pass around with that name on it, basically he created the name without asking the rest of the club if it was alright.
+When the rest of the club saw the cards with “Simon City North” on it they objected and told Rashad that “Royals” would have to be in the name and that is when Rashad came up with the “Simon City Royals” name.
 Part of the idea came from Royal Crown cola cans.
 This all happened at the end of 1969, perhaps right around the holidays.
 The nation was at last fully given birth and Rashad was now known as “Arab” and regarded as the founder of the Simon City Royals.
 Fellow Simon City Royals never called Rashad by his real name, instead he was known as “Richie.”

 Arab’s popularity in the neighborhood grew as he threw great parties and many girls flocked to hang out with these legends, this made other smaller gangs and parts of gangs want to join the Royals, thus, increasing their size.
-The popularity made clubs like the Latin Kings very jealous and war intensified between the two gangs.
-Latin Eagles in the area were also known for being a little racist against whites (even though Latin Eagles had white members) and bullied some of the white kids in the area, that’s when the Royals came in the offer these youths protection if they joined the club, making the Royals even more popular.
+The popularity made clubs like the Latin Kings very jealous, and war intensified between the two gangs.
+Latin Eagles in the area were also known for being a little racist against whites (even though Latin Eagles had white members) and bullied some of the white kids in the area, that’s when the Royals came in to offer these youths protection if they joined the club, making the Royals even more popular.
 Arab was a charismatic guy and could make amends with enemies at any time then invite them to Royal parties.
 From there he would be able to flip these rivals and get them to join the Royals, he had that type of charisma.
 Arab set up a new headquarters at the intersection of Paulina and Cornelia, then the section Waveland and Greenview opened right after that.

-In 1971, the white gangs on the streets of Chicago felt they were the victims against the much larger Latino and black gangs in their neighborhoods.
-Latino migration was a major issue especially on the north side and northwest sides where old white neighborhoods were changing.
+In 1971, the white gangs on the streets of Chicago felt they were the victims against the much larger Hispanic and black gangs in their neighborhoods.
+Hispanic migration was a major issue especially on the north side and northwest sides where old white neighborhoods were changing.
 Latin Kings were becoming a real power house and such gangs as Latin EaglesImperial GangstersLatin Disciples and Spanish Cobras were beginning to rapidly recruit.
 It was then time for a major truce among white gangs called the “White Power Organization.”
 This truce effectively stopped wars between white gangs and helped several white gangs grown much larger.
 One of those gangs was the Simon City Royals.

 In 1971, Arab took the Royals to open Ashland Ave and Cornelia in front of the Miss Cue Pool Hall that would attract a crowd of about 100 people on a weekend night.
-Younger Royals hung out in front of the Wimpy’s burgers that was right next door to the pool hall.
+Younger Royals hung out in front of Wimpy’s burgers that was right next door to the pool hall.
 These Royals also hung all the way down Cornelia to Paulina and Cornelia right outside the Hamilton Elementary School where many students at this school became Royals.
 This became a very successful and large branch as the years went by with many of the toughest Royals.

-By 1972, as the WPO was more solidified than ever the Royals were able to open new turf from Lincoln to Racine and Irving Park Road to Belmont which pushed the Royals’ territory into the western part of the Wrigleyville neighborhood which is a neighborhood inside of Lakeview.
+By 1972, as the WPO was more solidified than ever the Royals were able to open new turf from Lincoln to Racine and Irving Park Road to Belmont which pushed the Royals’ territory into the western part of the Wrigleyville neighborhood which is a neighborhood inside of Lake View.
 It was at this point in time when the Royals wanted to advance further south to one larger block south to Barry Ave and that was when the Royals ran into the newly formed “Hamlin Park Insane Deuces.”

 The Insane Deuces were a new gang that was formed from young gang members that used to be a part of a gang called the Barons or Junior Barons.
 These guys in particular were former Junior Barons that were influenced by the Pilsen area gang known as the Morgan Deuces.
 Now they had their own gang that was an offshoot of both Morgan Deuces and Junior Barons known as the Insane Deuces.
 And by 1972 they had expanded into Hamlin Park from the Lathrop Projects in the southwest.